fusionlanguage/fut/doc/reference.md

 Cat alik; // C, potentially followed by construction code
 ```

-Note that in C and C++ object storage is created on the _stack_
+Note that in C and C++, object storage variables are placed on the _stack_
 for maximum performance.

-You can have array storage of object storage:
+Array storage of object storage:

 ```csharp
 Wheel()[4] wheels;
 ```

-which creates an array of 4 objects of class `Wheel`.
+creates an array of 4 objects of class `Wheel`.

 A more powerful (but costly) way is to allocate an object dynamically: